capesstack/capes-docs/README.md

     - AppArmor uses prescripted rules to define security controls (for example, I know that a text editor shouldn't talk to the Internet because someone **told** me it shouldn't)

 ### Implementation
-While the `firewalld` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS) or a Network Security Monitor (like [ROCKNSM](rocknsm.io) - which has an IDS integrated on top of a litany of other goodies) to ensure that your CAPES stack isn't being targeted.
+While the `firewalld` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS), or a Network Security Monitor (like [RockNSM](rocknsm.io) - which has an IDS integrated on top of a litany of other goodies) to ensure that your CAPES stack isn't being targeted.

 If possible, CAPES, just like a passive NSM, should **not** be on the contested network.
 This will prevent it from being targeted by aggressors.

-### SSL
-It is a poor practice to deploy self-signed SSL certificates because it teaches bad behavior by "clicking through" SSL warnings; for that reason, we have decided not to deploy CAPES with SSL.
-[If you want to enable SSL for your own deployment](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71), we encourage you to do so.

 ## Installation
 Generally, the CAPES ecosystem is meant to run as a whole, so the preferred usage will be to install CAPES with the `deploy_capes.sh` script in the root directory of this repository.
-Additionally, if there is a service that you do not want, you can comment that service out of the docker-compose file as they are documented with service tags.
+Additionally, if there is a service that you do not want, you can comment that service out of the `deploy_capes.sh` file as they are documented with service tags.

 ### Build your OS (CentOS 7.6)
 This is meant to help those who need a step-by-step build of CentOS, securing SSh, and getting ready to grab CAPES.
 If you don't need this guide, skip on down to [Get CAPES](#get-capes).